FRC900/2017Preseason/zebROS_ws/src/talon_swerve_drive_controller/README.md

-## Diff Drive Controller ##
+## Swerve Drive Controller ##

-Controller for a differential drive mobile base.
+Controller for a swerve drive mobile base.

-Detailed user documentation can be found in the controller's [ROS wiki page](http://wiki.ros.org/diff_drive_controller).
+Detailed user documentation can be found on chief delphi.